UPPMAX/R-matlab-julia-HPC/docs-mk/julia/schedule.md

 # Julia schedule

-!!! warning "Ruthlessly converted"
+!!! warning "Schedule not quite up-to-date"

-    This page has been ruthlessly converted from RST to Markdown.
-    It would be wise to double-check!
+    This schedule has not been updated to reflect changes such as the addition of the advanced day.

 Time |Topic                                                      |Teacher
 -----|-----------------------------------------------------------|------